SheCodesAustralia/workshopcontent/content/python/getting_started/3_how_to_python/_index.md

 - __operators__ – like `+` and `*`, combine values to produce a new one
 - __functions__ – like `upper()` and `len()`, perform actions on objects.

 These are the basics of every programming language you learn.
 Ready for something harder?
-We bet you are!

 ## Errors